 providing a notification message for the skipped product, when all products other than the specific product in the ordered product list are entirely packed.

 Claim 5.
-The method of claim 1, further comprising:
+The method as claimed in claim 1, comprising:

 receiving an input for selecting a packing material request when at least one packing material used for packing the specific product is not present;